A systematic review of assistive technologies for children with dyslexia

-\subsection{RQ1:What are the current interventions that enhance the learning experience for children with dyslexia, and what are their key features?}
+\subsubsection{RQ1:What are the current interventions that enhance the learning experience for children with dyslexia, and what are their key features?}

-The comprehensive literature survey resulted with finding that currently, there are two primary categories of interventions first being technological and second being non-computational.
-Technological intervention includes application ranging from low tech to high tech devices.
-These includes, audio books, mobile apps, augmented reality, virtual reality, haptic, tangible user interface, computer apps and natural language processing.
-Among all of these technological interventions mobile application was found to be most extensively researched domain considering the ease of development and usability among dyslexic children.
-Most application were focused on creating serious games or game based learning interventions however some application like tangible user interface were focused on providing more realistic way of learning in-cooperating all four (VAKT) multi-sensory parameters.
-Apart from these, modern immersive technologies like VR and AR systems, have utilized multi sensory approaches to improve letter recognition and phonological skills.
-Likewise, haptic-based tools have further enhance handwriting fluency and motor coordination through tactile feedback and adaptive guidance.\\ Non-computing interventions were more common on adopting traditional or prevailing methods.
-On this method the use of diverse activities such as use of assistive magnifiers, typoscope, play cards, wrist writing, musical games, sand writing etc were implemented that made learning interactive equally important in supporting dyslexic learners.
-Although classical, it adopts VAKT (Visual, Auditory, Kinesthetic, Tactile) strategy to reinforce memory and improve letter recognition through touch, sound, and movement.
-On this model structured word exercise were presented which resulted on positive outcome.
-Furthermore, non-computing intervention presents a challenge of requiring persistent guidance from teacher or caregiver, which makes it more dependent and less efficient comparing the use case of technological devices.
+The systematic literature survey resulted in finding that currently, there are two primary categories of interventions: first, being technological, and second, being non-computing.
+Technological intervention includes assistive technologies ranging from low-tech to high-tech devices.
+These include audio books, mobile apps, augmented reality, virtual reality, haptic, tangible user interface, computer apps, and natural language processing.
+Among all of these technological interventions, mobile application was found to be the most extensively researched domain, considering the ease of development and usability among dyslexic children.
+Most applications were focused on creating serious games or game-based learning interventions; however, some application like tangible user interface, were focused on providing a more realistic way of learning in-cooperating all four (VAKT) multi-sensory parameters.
+Apart from these, modern immersive technologies like VR and AR systems have utilized multi sensory approaches to improve letter recognition and phonological skills.
+Likewise, haptic-based tools have further enhanced handwriting fluency and motor coordination through tactile feedback and adaptive guidance.

+Non-computing interventions were more common when adopting traditional or prevailing methods.
+On this method, the use of diverse activities such as the use of assistive magnifiers, typoscope, play cards, wrist writing, musical games, sand writing etc were implemented, which made learning interactive equally important in supporting dyslexic learners.
+Although classical, it adopts the VAKT (Visual, Auditory, Kinesthetic, Tactile) strategy to reinforce memory and improve letter recognition through touch, sound, and movement.
+In this model, structured word exercises were presented, which resulted on positive outcome.
+Furthermore, non-computing intervention presents a challenge of requiring persistent guidance from a teacher or caregiver, which makes it more dependent and less efficient compared to the use case of technological devices.